baillielab/sequential-gwas/docs/src/genotypes_imputation.md

 ### Secondary Options

 - `TOPMED_REFRESH_RATE` (default: 180): The frequency (in seconds) with which the workflow will monitor the imputation process to send further jobs.
-- `TOPMED_MAX_PARALLEL_JOBS` (default: 3): The maximum number of concurrent imputation processes, this is limited to 3 at the moment by TOPMed
+- `TOPMED_MAX_PARALLEL_JOBS` (default: 3): The maximum number of concurrent imputation processes, this is limited to 3 at the moment by TOPMed.